sam99dave/Messenger/README.md

 # Messenger

-A GUI LAN Chat Client based on JavaFX.
+A GUI LAN Chat Client written with Java and JavaFX.